 Despite Russia's WTO accession in August 2012, control over imported foodstuffs by Russian agencies remains complicated and bureaucratic.
 While the legal framework has improved, in practice, Russia has not yet taken all of the steps expected towards improving the environment for trade.
 Moreover, in August 2014 Russia introduced a one year ban on a wide range of agricultural products from the United States, Canada, European Union, Australia, and Norway in retaliation for economic sanctions against Russia.
-The ban was extended for another year in 2015.
-For details please see GAIN report RS1540 Russian Food Ban Extended Until August 2016.
+The ban has been since expanded to more countries and extended until the end of 2017.
+For details please see GAIN report RSATO038 Russia Extends Import Food Ban through End 2017.